Greedy Shallow Networks: An Approach for Constructing and Training Neural Networks: Numerical experiments

 \section{Numerical experiments}

 All numerical experiments are implemented in Python 3.6.
 Neural networks are trained in Keras with the TensorFlow backend, and the rest of the computations are performed with the use of Numpy package.
 For reproducibility, the Numpy random seed is set to $0$ for all presented numerical experiments.
-The source code will be released at the time of publication.
+The code used to obtain the presented numerical results is publicly available at~\url{https://github.com/sukiboo/sgn}.

 In order to construct the dictionary $\mathcal{D}$ for a $d$-dimensional target function, we sample $10,000\,d$ points from the $d$-sphere $\mathbb{S}^d$.
 In case $d = 1$ we sample the points uniformly from the interval $[-\pi,\pi)$.
 In case $d = 2$ we employ the golden spiral method (shown in Figure~\ref{fig:points_sphere}) to sample the points from the sphere $\mathbb{S}^2$.
 For other values of $d$ we generate and normalize independent Gaussian vectors, which are uniformly distributed (in expectation) over $\mathbb{S}^d$.